sujatann/M2-EmbSys/CaseStudy/2.Digital_Voltmeter/README.md

 # 4. Block diagrams.
-## 4.1 PRIMARY BLOCK DIAGRAM OF REFRIGERATOR.
+## 4.1 PRIMARY BLOCK DIAGRAM OF DIGITAL VOLTMETER.

 ![image](https://user-images.githubusercontent.com/46914341/156607250-11cbd096-e008-4b3d-a4fa-0d8a80f8c837.png)
 * Fig 4.1.1The above figure gives the overall idea about how the system is arranged in the form of block diagram.